conniedc1206/flatapp-store-app/README.md

 * Browse and search for cool SPAs by up-and-coming developers from Flatiron
 * See detailed view of each app
 * Save apps to a cart
+* Add a "like" to an app of their liking
 * Developers can upload their projects permanently to the platform using our “sellers” page

 Technologies used: Our frontend was built with React.js and communicates with our json-server in our backend